sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ##### Design at high level
+- A rsyslog plugin is provided to raise events by parsing log messages.
-- Configure a rsyslog plugin with rsyslog via .conf file.
+- Configure the rsyslog plugin with rsyslog via .conf file.
 - For logs raised by host processes, configure this plugin at host.
 - For logs raised by processes inside the container, configure for rsyslog running inside the container, more for load distribution.
 - The plugin can be more specifically configured using rsyslog properties, so as to restrict the set of logs to parse and log distribution across multiple instances.
 One way could be to run a plugin instance per process.